Code4Blessings/SQL_Lessons/README.md

 7. Write a query that returns the count of 4.
 You'll need to count on the column fruit_name and not use COUNT(*)
     - HINT: You'll need to use an additional function inside of count to make this work.

+## Assignment 5: Practice with Subqueries

+The puzzles in this assignment will involve the tables you prepared in assignment 1.
+You'll be using subqueries to retrieve information to solve the problems in this assignment.

+In this section you'll practice working with subqueries.
+The questions that follow are based on the tables you created in assignment one.
+The image displays 3 of those tables you can use to solve the problems in this section.
+Reviewthese tables and understand how the data is related before moving on.

+**Questions for this assignment**

+1. Is the students table directly related to the courses table?
+Why or why not?

+2. Using subqueries only, write a SQL statement that returns the names of those students that are taking the courses Physics and US History.

+*NOTE: Do not jump ahead and use joins.
+I want you to solve this problem using only what you've learned in this section.*

+3. Using subqueries only, write a query that returns the name of the student that is taking the highest number of courses.

+    -   Display student_no and student_name from the students table
+    -   Show how many times a the student_no appears on the student_enrollment table.
+    -   Display the student with the highest count on said table--This is the one taking the most courses

+*NOTE: Do not jump ahead and use joins.
+I want you to solve this problem using only what you've learned in this section.*

+4. Answer TRUE or FALSE for the following statement:

+    Subqueries can be used in the FROM clause and the WHERE clause but cannot be used in the SELECT Clause.

+5. Write a query to find the student that is the oldest.
+You are not allowed to use LIMIT or the ORDER BY clause to solve this problem.